 Local jurisdictions and nonprofit organizations that work within or impact the MID will submit planning and public services projects to HCD for funding consideration under a NOFA.
 HCD will review and approve project applications, ensuring compliance with policies and procedures and applicable state and federal regulations.
 Applications should demonstrate ability to comply with applicable laws and regulations associated with Fair Housing, Civil Rights, and Section 3 in project delivery.
 Once HCD evaluates all submitted applications, awards will be made until no remaining funding is available within the program budget.
 Maximum awards per project under this program will be capped at \$500,000.
 Exceptions to the maximum award amount will be considered on a case by case basis, accounting for the amount of funding needed beyond the award cap, the benefits of the proposed project, and other funding included as leverage, among other factors.
 Full details on the process for requesting and evaluating exceptions to the maximum award amount will be included in the program policies and procedures.
-There will be no limit to There are no limits on the number of project applications an entity can submit; however, no single entity can receive more than a total of \$2,500,000 in CDBG-MIT funding under this program.
+There will be no limit to the number of project applications an entity can submit; however, no single entity can receive more than a total of \$2,500,000 in CDBG-MIT funding under this program.

-HCD anticipates completing most of the work under this program within the first six years after execution of its grant agreement with HUD. consistent for both the 2017 and the 2018 performance periods monitored for each respective grant agreement.
+HCD anticipates completing most of the work under this program within the first six years after execution of its grant agreement with HUD.
 HCD will ensure flexibility in identifying and prioritizing the projects that provide the most mitigation benefits, while also adhering to HUD requirements for this grant.
-HCD will monitor and provide technical assistance to its subrecipients throughout program implementation and prior to release of the 2018 NOFA.
+HCD will monitor and provide technical assistance to its subrecipients throughout program implementation and prior to release of the NOFA.